Netflix/conductor-community/contribs/README.md

 1. event-queue (AMQP and NATS)
    1. SQS queue support is now part of core conductor
 2. Metrics
-3. Local only locks
-4. Kafka and JQ tasks
+3. Kafka and JQ tasks